 Creating a More Sustainable Future

-Lizz Elliott received a United States Department of Energy scholarship to continue her nuclear energy research.Lizz Elliott (Chemical Engineering 4th Year)
+Lizz Elliott received a United States Department of Energy scholarship to continue her nuclear energy research.Lizz Elliott (CHE 4th Year)

 Through her engineering and economic courses as part of the Energy, Economics, and Environment minor at Illinois Institute of Technology, Lizz Elliott has learned the importance of nuclear energy as a gateway for transitioning to clean energy.
 “Nuclear energy is the best route to begin this transition because nuclear is the most reliable, resilient, and sustainable source of energy in today’s market,” she says.

 Starting as a third-year undergraduate, Lizz has been doing research with Jeff Terry, professor of physics and materials science and engineering, in collaboration with Oak Ridge National Laboratory.
 Lizz’s project focuses on optimizing tristructural isotropic, or TRISO, fuel particles— tiny pellets of uranium, carbon, and oxygen that are expected to be used in many advanced nuclear reactor designs.